wix/wix-ui/packages/wix-ui-core/src/components/loadable/README.md

 ## API
 - `shouldLoadComponent` - a boolean property that triggers component from `loader` callback to be loaded.
 After `shouldLoadComponent` is set to `true`, `loader` will be called and children prop rendered with resolved component from the module.
 If it is set to `false`, `defaultComponent` will be rendered.
 - `loader` - a function that loads your module.
 Should return Promise (via `import()`), React.Component or Module with a React.Component.
 For example: `import('./Component')` or `require('./Component')`.
-- `componentKey` - a string, that specifies the exported name of the component.
-For example, if component you want to load with lazy loading has `export const Tooltip = Tooltip`, then you probably want to target `componentKey="Tooltip"`.
+- `namedExports` - an object, that specifies the exported name of each component.
+For example, if component you want to load with lazy loading has `export const Tooltip = Tooltip`, then you probably want to target `namedExports={{ Tooltip: 'Tooltip' }}`.
 - `defaultComponent` - component to show if shouldLoadComponent is not `true` or component is loading and `loadingComponent` was not specified.
 - `loadingComponent` - component to show when loading happening.
 Optional.
 Will use - `defaultComponent` if nothing specified.
 - `children` - callback that will be called after lazy loading finished.
-Receives single argument - loaded component.
+Receives single argument - object with loaded assets.

 ## Usage Example
 In order to create the lazy loading component: